lfn3/personal-site/content/post/why-write-property-tests.md

 a number in the range 25 - 75, you should see the library emit the values 25 and 75 during any given test run.
 This means you don't need to worry about the boundary conditions, since they'll already be covered.

-### Helps you find the (actual) boundaries of your system

-When you first write these tests, and to be honest at this stage they don't even have to have assertions, just calling your code and making sure it doesn't explode is enough.
-When it explodes on some input that you didn't count on getting, you'll adjust the generator to not emit those values.
-At the same time you should step further up the stack, towards where your customers interact with the system, and write a test to make sure that your function can't be invoked with these values.

 ### They go *great* with contracts

 I'm of the opinion that one of the best things you can do to make your system more robust is adding contracts to check